PTRFRLL/dinnerbot/README.md

 Under the Bot section, click Add Bot and copy your bot's Token.

-Edit the config.js file with the channel-id and discord bot token.
-Be sure to
+Edit the config.js file with your discord bot token and the channel-id of the channel you want it to listen on.

 Add the bot to your server using [bot authorization flow](https://discordapp.com/developers/docs/topics/oauth2#bots):